 Beachcombers beware, pretty mementos picked up on the beach may not make it home

-Tips to Get Your Seashells Home
+Tips to Get Your Souvenirs Home

+It’s not clear why some items are being confiscated.
 Every confiscation reported has been from from carry on and every checked treasure has made it through.